 Everyone heals at a different pace.
 Your surgeon or physiotherapist will advise you about when you can return to normal activities.
 You will be able to drive again when you can make an emergency stop without damaging your ankle.
 Please discuss your return to driving and to work with your surgeon.

-Depending on what repairs are made during your arthoroscopy most patients return can return to strenuous activity and heavy lifting six to eight weeks after surgery.
+Depending on what repairs are made during your arthoroscopy, most patients can return to strenuous activity and heavy lifting after surgery.